< Back to all blogs

 You may also consider shipping each order by both rail and truck- maybe you ship the whole order part of the way by rail and then complete the final leg of the trip on a truck, saving you money without sacrificing too much speed.

 The point is to be as creative as possible with it.
-Odds are good there are several ways to reduce your shipping costs that you haven’t thought of yet, because they require some outside-the-box thinking, and we just don’t normally apply that kind of thinking to our transportation.
+Odds are good there are several ways to reduce the shipping costs that you haven’t thought of yet.
+Because they require some outside-the-box thinking, and we just don’t normally apply that kind of thinking to our transportation.

 Optimize the Route